fbajosh/glotmaxxing/readme.md

 npm run dev
 ```

-The server starts on the first available port at or above `8080`.
+The dev server starts on the first available port at or above `8080`.

-## Verify
+## Test

 ```sh
 npm test
 ```

+Tests include parser fixtures and live randomized routing checks for common English nouns, verbs, adjectives, and adverbs.

+## License

+MIT.
+See `LICENSE`.